alces-software/flight-appliance-docs/docs/source/slurm/slurm.rst

 Slurm Scheduler
 ===============

-The `Slurm <http://slurm.schedmd.com/>`_ cluster job-scheduler is an open-source used by many high performance computing systems around the world - including many of the `TOP 500 <https://www.top500.org/lists/>`_ supercomputers.
+The `Slurm <http://slurm.schedmd.com/>`_ cluster job-scheduler is an open-source project used by many high performance computing systems around the world - including many of the `TOP 500 <https://www.top500.org/lists/>`_ supercomputers.

 See :ref:`jobschedulers` for a description of the different use-cases of a cluster job-scheduler.